Little Richard: 1962–1979: Return to secular music

-Richard felt that producers on his labels worked in not promoting his records during this period.
-Later, he claimed they kept trying to push him to records similar to Motown and felt he wasn't treated with appropriate respect.
+Richard felt that producers on his labels did not promote his records during this period.
+Later, he claimed they kept trying to push him to make records similar to Motown and felt he was not treated with appropriate respect.
 Richard often performed in dingy clubs and lounges with little support from his label.
 While Richard managed to perform in huge venues overseas such as in England and France, in the U.S. Richard had to perform on the Chitlin' Circuit.
 Richard's flamboyant look, while a hit during the 1950s, failed to help his labels to promote him to more conservative black record buyers.
 Richard later claimed that his decision to "backslide" from his ministry, led religious clergymen to protest his new recordings.
-Making matters worse, Richard said, was his insistence on performing in front of integrated audiences at the time of the black liberation movement shortly after the Watts riots and the formation of the Black Panthers which caused many black radio disk jockeys in certain areas of the country, including Los Angeles, to choose not to play his music.
+Making matters worse, Richard said, was his insistence on performing in front of integrated audiences at the time of the black liberation movement, which caused many black radio disk jockeys in certain areas of the country, including Los Angeles, to choose not to play his music.
 Now acting as his manager, Larry Williams convinced Richard to focus on his live shows.
-By 1968, he had ditched the Upsetters for his new backup band, the Crown Jewels, performing on the Canadian TV show, "Where It's At".
+By 1968, he had ditched the Upsetters for his new backup band, the Crown Jewels, and performed on the Canadian TV show, Where It's At.
 Richard was also featured on the Monkees TV special 33⅓ Revolutions per Monkee in April 1969.
-Williams booked Richard shows in Las Vegas casinos and resorts, leading Richard to adopt a wilder, flamboyant, and androgynous look, inspired by the success of his former backing guitarist Jimi Hendrix.
+Williams booked Richard shows in Las Vegas casinos and resorts, leading Richard to adopt an even wilder, flamboyant, and androgynous look, inspired by Hendrix's success.
 Richard was soon booked at rock festivals such as the Atlantic City Pop Festival where he stole the show from headliner Janis Joplin.
-Richard produced a similar show stealer at the Toronto Pop Festival with John Lennon as the headliner.
-These successes brought Little Richard to talk shows such as the Tonight Show Starring Johnny Carson and the Dick Cavett Show, making him a major celebrity again.
+Richard produced a similar show stealer at the Toronto Rock and Roll Revival with John Lennon as the headliner.
+These successes brought Little Richard to talk shows such as the Tonight Show Starring Johnny Carson and the Dick Cavett Show, raising his celebrity status.